Building a Neural Network#

 Formula#

-.
-Given these parameters, a fully-connected layer transforms the input tensor into the output tensor using the following formula.
+A fully-connected layer has a state that is determined by a weight matrix and a bias vector.
+Given these parameters, a fully-connected layer transforms the input tensor into the output tensor using the linear transformation expressed below.

-output = input @ W + b
+output = input @ weight.T + bias

 Let’s unpack this formula.

-matches with the dimensions of the input tensor, excluding the last axis.
-The layer operates on the last dimension and considers all the preceding ones (if any) as batch axes.The bias vector
+@) between the input tensor and the transposed weight matrix produces an array of shape(..., out_dim), where...matches with the dimensions of the input tensor, excluding the last axis.
+The layer operates on the last dimension and considers all the preceding ones as batch axes.The bias vector is then added to the result of the matrix multiplication.
+Broadcasting rules apply to this operation, meaning that the bias vector is expanded to match the shape

 Example#